 When a teen or a young woman is first diagnosed with PCOS, she often feels confused.
 It is a difficult diagnosis to understand and the symptoms can be distressing.
 Girls may also feel frustrated and/or sad if they are having a hard time losing weight, dealing with acne, excess body hair, and menstrual irregularities.
 When a health care provider takes the time to explain what PCOS is and offers treatment options, a young woman may feel relieved that at last there is an explanation and treatment for the problems she has been suffering with.
 Having a diagnosis without an easy cure can be difficult.
 However, it is important for girls with PCOS to know they are not alone.
 Finding a doctor who knows a lot about PCOS and who they feel comfortable talking to is very important.
 Keeping a positive attitude and working on a healthy lifestyle even when results seem to take a long time is very important too!
 Many girls with PCOS tell us that talking with a counselor about their concerns can be very helpful.
-The Center for Young Women's Health also offers a monthly internet chat for girls and young women with PCOS.
-To learn more about it, visit our chat page.
+The Center for Young Women’s Health also offers a monthly internet chat for girls and young women with PCOS.

 Is there anything else I should know to help my daughter?

-It is important that girls with PCOS follow-up regularly with their doctor and take their medication.
-The prescribed treatment will regulate your daughter's periods and lessen her chance of getting diabetes and other problems.
+It’s important that girls with PCOS follow-up regularly with their doctor and take their medication.
+The prescribed treatment will regulate your daughter’s periods and lessen her chance of getting diabetes and other problems.
 Because young women with PCOS have a slightly higher chance of developing diabetes, her doctor may suggest that she have her blood sugar tested once a year or have a glucose challenge test (oral glucose tolerance test) every few years.
 Girls who are on hormonal pills to treat PCOS and who smoke should receive counseling on smoking cessation.

 Supporting your daughter in her efforts to make even small changes in nutrition and physical exercise can help her to take charge of her health.
 Understanding and learning more about PCOS will help you to be supportive to your daughter’s emotional needs.
 Resources such as educational websites and monitored internet chats may provide additional support.